 The PhD examination

 The PhD examination consists of a trial lecture and a public defence of the thesis (disputation).
 The trial lecture must be passed before the public defence may take place.

 Internal and external PhD candidates

 PhD candidates employed by the University of Oslo must sign a separate employment contract with the university.
 These candidates are internal PhD candidates.

 PhD candidates who receive support from an external party in the form of funding, employment or other contributions must fill out an agreement with an external party.
 Being employed by a university hospital is not the same as being employed by UiO.

 What changes in the PhD project do I have to report?

 You do not need to do anything if the changes are minor, i.e. if the main features of the original project description remain unchanged.

-Changes to the project may mean that you have to nofify REC, NSD or other bodies.
+Please note that changes to the project may mean that you have to notify REC, NSD or other bodies of the changes.

 Quality Assurance System for the PhD programme